Friday, January 30, 2026

 Now my arguments:

 Discussions about education pathways often blur TVET and academic education into job types, institutional tracks, or social categories.
 This has created persistent confusion about what they actually are.
-In reality, TVET and academic education are best understood as learning pathways, defined not by outcomes or status, but by their internal learning logic.
+In reality, TVET and Academic education are best understood as learning pathways, defined not by outcomes or status, but by their internal learning logic.

 At their core, the difference lies in how knowledge is organised and used.

-The TVET pathway is a learning pathway that prepares people for work by emphasising the practical application of theory through occupational practice.
 Learning begins with real tasks, tools, standards, and workplace processes.
 Theory is introduced selectively—only when it improves performance, safety, or efficiency.
 Physics appears in welding, biology in food hygiene, and mathematics in machining, but always embedded in doing.
 Assessment focuses on competence and reliable performance in real or simulated work conditions.

-The academic pathway, by contrast, prepares people for careers by emphasising theory through conceptual and disciplinary thinking.
 Learning begins with structured bodies of knowledge such as mathematics, science, law, or economics.
 Concepts, models, and frameworks are taught systematically, often before practical application.
 Assessment prioritises reasoning, coherence, evidence, and abstraction.
 Practice, where present, exists mainly to illustrate or test theory.

 Thursday, January 29, 2026